Poor National Railways? Thousands suffer as PNR cancels 713 trips in only 2 months

 Another issue is the seemingly arbitrary cutting off of passengers per station.
 This is an attempt of PNR to ensure that trains would still have spaces for passengers from next stations.

-But for Rhael Cruz*, not his real name, the PNR is "progressing," although not as drastic as it should be.
-He rides the Caloocan to Taguig route.
-While he said there are indeed cancelled trips, he said PNR is moving forward.
+But for Rhael Cruz,* not his real name, PNR is "progressing," although not as drastic as it should be.
+He rides the Caloocan to Taguig route and confirmed that there are indeed canceled trips, but said PNR is moving forward.

 Rappler sought PNR General Manager Junn Magno for comment on Wednesday, March 6.
 Magno immediately replied to say he would send his answers.
-But until Monday, March 11, he has yet to do that.
+But until Monday, March 11, he had yet to do so.

 The horrors of the PNR commute